-The race track in Vietnam’s capital Hanoi, which will be completed in 2020, is a circuit partly made up of new and partly on existing road sections.
-The track is to demand everything from the Formula 1 drivers over a length of 5.5 kilometers the track is based on a challenging layout.
+The race track in Vietnam’s capital Hanoi, completed in 2020, is a circuit consisting partly of new and partly on existing road sections.
+Over a length of 5.5 kilometers the track is based on a challenging layout.

-Several combinations of tight left-right turns, a 1.5 kilometer long high-speed straight, extreme braking points and challenging track sequences generate a varied race and offer many opportunities for overtaking.
-The straight can be driven through at a speed of up to 340 km/h and forms one of the possible DRS zones.
+Several combinations of narrow left-right turn combinations, a 1.5 kilometer long high-speed straight, extreme braking points and challenging track sequences generate an exciting race and offer many opportunities for overtaking.
+The straight can be driven through at a speed of up to 340 km/h and provides one of the possible DRS zones.

-The 300 m long permanent pit building, which includes 36 team pits and four FIA and F1 pits is placed parallel to the start-finish straight.
-The Racecontrol is integrated into the structure of the pit building and is located at the beginning of the pit lane.
+The 300 m long permanent pit building, which includes 34 team pits and four FIA and F1 pits is placed parallel to the start-finish straight.
+The Racecontrol is integrated into the pit building and is located at the beginning of the pit lane.
 From here, the entire race event is coordinated and monitored.
-On the upper two levels above the pitboxes there are lounge areas which will accommodate up to 3,000 guests of the Paddock Club.
+There are lounge areas on the upper two levels above the pits which will host up to 3,000 guests of the Paddock Club.

-The three-storey pit building is oriented towards the infield and follows the architectural appearance of Vietnamese citadel buildings.
+The design concept of the three-storey pit building follows the architectural appearance of Vietnamese citadel buildings.
 The facade is characterized by an interplay of modern glass and steel elements and light brown bamboo wood.
-The architectural highlight is the sculptured roof construction which rises centrally above the building and is reminiscent of a typical Vietnamese bamboo construction.
-Green zones between the lounge areas invite you to linger before and after the race.
+Architectural highlight is a roof construction which rises centrally above the building and reminds of a typical Vietnamese bamboo construction.
+Green zones between the lounge areas invite visitors to relax before and after the race.

-The Main Grandstands with a capacity of 30,000 spectators are located on the start and finish straight opposite the pit building.
+The Main Grandstands with a capacity of 30,000 spectators are located opposite the pit building on the start-finish straight.
 A total of 15,000 VIPs and 97,000 other visitors can be accommodated on a total area of over 37,000 square meters.